 Frequently Asked Questions

-October is a great month to visit Asheville, especially for that breathtaking fall foliage.
-With milder weather, enjoy a variety of fun outdoor things to do across the Blue Ridge Mountains and on the Blue Ridge Parkway.
+October is one of the best months to visit Asheville, especially for that breathtaking fall foliage.
+With milder weather, enjoy a variety of fun outdoor things to do across the Blue Ridge Mountains and along the Blue Ridge Parkway.

-The cons of visiting Asheville in October are the massive crowds and high prices.
+The cons of visiting Asheville in October include the massive crowds and high prices.
 This is peak tourist season with expensive accommodations.
-Top restaurants and hotels will be fully booked.
+Top restaurants and hotels will fully book.
 The Blue Ridge Parkway will grow congested; you’ll want to get an early start on a weekday and make advanced reservations.

 Asheville’s fall weather is unpredictable.
-It could be a 90-degree heat wave or 40-degree cold front.
-Typically, daytime temperatures waiver in the 70s and 80s with nights in the 50s and 40s in September and mid-October.
-60s is not uncommon too.
+It could be a 90-degree heat wave or a 40-degree cold front.
+Typically, daytime temperatures waiver in the 70s and 80s, with nights in the 50s and 40s in September and mid-October.
+60s is not uncommon.